 Ummmm!!!… small incidents in life are deeply etched in our hearts forever and one such incident to me was this.

-1.Cumin seeds has digestive, stimulant and cooling properties.
-It is a excellent remedy for stomach disorders, flatulence, colic and diarrhea.
+1.Cumin seeds have digestive, stimulant and cooling properties.
+It is an excellent remedy for stomach disorders, flatulence, colic and diarrhoea.

-2.Pepper balls improve digestion and promotes intestinal health.
+2.Pepper balls improve digestion and promote intestinal health.